+I’m Anne.
 I’ve been a web publisher since 1998.
-Back then we were all webmasters and webmistresses and there were no blogs and huge dinosaurs roamed the face of the earth.
+Back then we were called webmasters and webmistresses and there were no blogs and huge dinosaurs roamed the face of the earth.

 We were creating “websites” back at the time by coding HTML.
 By hand on Windows Notepad.
 CSS was just taking its first steps and we designed our sites using tables to hold together images of ugly menu buttons.
 Oh, if you wanted a website to really look neat, you could throw in a few animated gif’s with stars and thingies.
 Just not too many, mind, or it could really eat up your bandwidth.